 At Resilient Mind Psychotherapy, we specialize in the treatment of anxiety, depression, and trauma.
-We provide services to all humans from ages 5 to 105; offering individual, couples, and group therapy sessions.
+We provide services to all humans from ages 5 to 105; offering individual, and group therapy sessions.

 What is anxiety?

 Anxiety, also known as GAD (generalized anxiety disorder) is a condition that causes excessive worry.
 Symptoms of anxiety include nervousness, restlessness, increasing heart rate, a sense of impending doom, sweating, and panic attacks.
 Between 10-15% of Americans suffer from some sort of anxiety disorder.
 If left untreated those dealing with an anxiety disorder can go on to develop major depression.

 Depression, also known as MDD (major depressive disorder) is a condition that diminishes one’s ability to experience joy.
 Symptoms of depression include persistent feelings of sadness, loss of interest or pleasure in activities once enjoyed, changes in appetite & sleep patterns, loss of energy, feelings of worthless & meaninglessness, and suicidal thoughts.
 It is estimated that 15% of the adult population will experience depression at some point in their life.
 Tragically, over 1 in 6 people dealing with depression go on to commit suicide.